 Will somebody please distinguish between defending the man and voting for him?

-Last week I used the same “employment” language in defending my choice to rehire Donald Trump for another four-year term, despite his many flaws, because I believe he better matches the job description implicit in a conservative vision for the country.
-David French believes that, despite his many conservative policies, his lying and hatred of his enemies should get him fired.
+I’ve used the same “employment” language in defending my choice to rehire Donald Trump for another four-year term, despite his many flaws, because I believe he better matches the job description implicit in a conservative vision for the country.
+David French believes that, despite his many conservative policies, his hatred of his enemies should get him fired.

 The focus of French’s commentary is not so much on the president but on his “most zealous Christian defenders” who “actively ignore, rationalize, minimize, or deny Trump’s sins.”
 He charges them with echoing and defending his rude and boorish behavior in defiance of Jesus’s command to love our enemies.
 In his estimation a vote for Trump is a vote for hate, which is in essence hating by proxy and therefore a sin.